NW-Anderson/NW-Anderson.github.io/index.md

 ---
 layout: page
-title: They say curiousity killed the cat, I say they have 9 lives for a reason.
+title: They say curiousity killed the cat
+subitle: I say they have 9 lives for a reason
 ---
 PhD Candidate in Integrative Biology <br>
 BS in Applied Mathematics Texas A&M December 2019